2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The 2016-D Kennedy half dollar shares the collector-only distinction with its Philadelphia counterpart.
 The Denver Mint produced only 2.87 million pieces for numismatic sales exclusively.

-This strategy follows the U.S. Mint’s post-2002 approach of striking Kennedy half dollars solely for collectors rather than commerce.
-The collector-only distribution ensures most examples maintain exceptional condition.
-Denver’s slightly lower mintage creates natural scarcity that attracts Kennedy half dollar specialists and modern coin enthusiasts.
+This strategy follows the U.S. Mint’s post-2002 approach of striking Kennedy half dollars solely for collector sale rather than commerce.
+Denver’s slightly lower mintage compared to Philadelphia creates natural scarcity that attracts Kennedy half dollar specialists and registry-set collectors seeking the finest known examples.

 2016-D Half Dollar Price/Grade Chart